craftcms/cms/docs/localization-guide.md

 ## Step 5: Set up the files

-Each of your localized Site URLs should point to folders on your server with their own index.php and .htaccess files (copied from the public/ folder in Craft’s zip).
+Each of your localized Site URLs should point to folders on your server with their own index.php and .htaccess files (copied from the `public/` folder in Craft’s zip).

 Here are some examples of what that might look like.
-Note that your actual webroot will not necessarily be called “public\_html” – contact your web host if you are unsure what it is.
+Note that your actual webroot will not necessarily be called `public_html` – contact your web host if you are unsure what it is.

 * **Example 1:** `en/` and `de/` subfolders on the same domain: